manjillama/gatsby/packages/gatsby/src/datastore/lmdb/query/README.md

 # Running a query

+There are several codepaths here

+### Can not use index

+> Can happen for `regex`/`glob`/`ne`/`nin` filters.

+1. Iterate through all nodes and apply filters.
+2. 🐌 If sorting is needed - load all filtered nodes in memory and sort
+3. Slice results (it is applied lazily to final iterable)

+### Can use index

 Running a query consists of several steps:

 1. Select an index
 2. Create this index (if it does not exist yet)
-3. Scan the index
+3. Filter using index
-   1. Generate ranges for index scan from the query (sorted according to requested sorting)
-   2. Fetch ranges and concat them
-   3. If index is a `MultiKey` index - additionally deduplicate results
-   4. Apply remaining filters (if any) that may use the data stored in the index
-   5. If sorting is not satisfied by the index itself but index contains data needed for sorting - load the data into memory and run in-memory sort.
-4. Complete query results
-   1. For each index entry - load full node object
+4. For each entry returned from index - load full node object
-   2. Apply any remaining unapplied filter
+5. Apply any remaining not applied filters

+#### If index satisfies sorting requirements (or no sorting requirements):

+6. Apply `skip` / `limit`
+7. Done

+#### If index doesn't satisfy sorting requirements (letal):

-   3. If sorting is not satisfied by the index - traverse all resulting nodes and sort in-memory.
+6. 🐌 Load all resulting nodes and sort in-memory.
+7. Apply `skip` / `limit`
+8. Done

-Every step uses iterators and generators, so essentially it is a single traversal defined lazily.
-It doesn't actually require double traversal (except when in-memory sorting is actually needed).
+> **Note:** Every step uses iterators and generators, so essentially it is a single traversal defined lazily.
+> It doesn't actually require double traversal (except when in-memory sorting is actually needed).
+>
+> For example `skip` and `limit` are added at the last step, but they will be actually applied
+> to the whole iterable as we traverse it, so no unnecessary iteration will happen.

+# Caveats

+## 1. Counting is slow

+In-memory store can do counts in `O(1)` using `results.length`.
+In case of querying LMDB - counting basically requires a separate query without `skip` / `limit`.
+So it is at least `O(N)`.

+But when couting cannot be fully satisfied by the filter - it means we literally must traverse the full resultset.

-## Caveat: MultiKey indexes and count
+## 2. MultiKey indexes and count

 Multikey index cannot reliably count the number of elements returned by some query The following node has two entries in index `{ a: 1 }`.